Scientific Name

 How to Grow and Care

-Portulacas tolerate many kinds of soil but prefer sandy, well-drained soil and love the full sunlight.
-These plants are excellent for high heat and drought tolerance and will seed and spread themselves very well.
-Some control methods may be needed to keep Portulacas from becoming invasive to areas they are not wanted.
+Portulacas tolerate many types of soil but prefer sandy, well-drained soil and thrive in full sunlight.
+These plants are excellent for withstanding high heat and drought, and they will seed and spread themselves very well.
+Some control methods may be needed to prevent Portulacas from becoming invasive in unwanted areas.
 However, these wonderful plants do spread easily and very well.

-These succulents require no attention at all when growing and flowering.
-However, you should remove them from the garden before Portulacas have a chance to set seeds as they may take over the garden.
-You do not need to water often for proper Portulaca care.
+These succulents require minimal attention while growing and flowering.
+However, you should remove them from the garden before Portulacas can set seeds, as they may take over the garden.
+You don't need to water often for proper Portulaca care.
 The cylindrical foliage of the plants retains moisture very well.
-Thus, regular watering is not needed.
+Thus, regular watering is not required.
 When they are watered, just a light watering will do, as their root zone is shallow.

 The seeds of Portulacas should be sown on the soil surface following the last frost of spring.
 Ideally, these plants should be grown in a sunny part of the garden.
 If starting Portulaca indoors, then start about one and a half months in advance.